majorgreys/schomburg-talk-nov2017/speaking.md

 ![Martin Luther King Jr. speaking at City College commencement, June 1963](assets/images/king-speech-1963.jpg)

-It is against this backdrop, we turn our attention to a speech that Martin Luther King Jr. gave at City College on June 12, 1963.
+It is against this backdrop, we turn our attention to a speech that Martin Luther King Jr. gave **at City College on June 12, 1963**.
 An estimated 15,000 people were gathered that day for commencement ceremonies.
 Even with such a large audience, King had not yet gained the prominence as a national leader he would after the March on Washington later that summer.
 In fact, the *New York Times* only briefly remarked on the special speaker at commencement and no mention of his speech made it into the page of the *Amsterdam News.*

 King's appearance came at a **critical juncture in the Southern civil rights struggle**.
 King received the invitation to speak at commencement